mikeshhoffman/html200-ecommerce-project/README.md

 **Web and computer experience:**
 Minimal.

-**Devices, OSs, and places used to access the site:**
+**Devices, OSs, and places used by the audience to access the site:**
-*  Smartphone at home or around town
+*  Smartphones at home or around town
-*  Laptop at home or school or workplace
+*  Smartphones such as iPhone 6 Plus (iOS), on medium-fast cell tower networks
-*  iPhone 6 Plus, iOS, on medium-fast cell tower networks
+*  Laptops at home, school, or workplace
-*  Chrome on MacBook Pro on WiFi
+*  Safari, Firefox, or Chrome browser on MacBook Pro on Wi-Fi

 ## Site testing